 How Does Laser Treatment Work?

-Lasers offer a directed pulse of heat to a specific area, and are particularly effective at treating fungal growths while leaving the healthy tissue intact.
+Laser Treatment offers a directed pulse of heat to a specific area.
+They are particularly effective at treating fungal growths while leaving the healthy tissue intact.
 Not all lasers are the same however, and we will discuss the differences of each.

 There are two main types of lasers, and they are either hot lasers, or cold lasers.
 Cold lasers function by simply shining a light on the area without heating the skin.
 This light bolsters the body’s immune system, and encourages it to fight the fungus on its own.
 Additionally, they speed up the regrowth of the nail following the procedure.

 However, there is some contention on the effectiveness of cold lasers.
-Dr. Bruce E. Katz, Director of the Juva Skin & Laser Center in New York, NY, posits that “only hot lasers work because it is the heat from the laser that destroys the fungus.”
+Dr. Kavic MD, Medical Director of Body Beautiful Laser Medi-Spa posits that “only hot lasers work because it is the heat from the laser that destroys the fungus.”

 Choosing a Laser Treatment

-While there are differences between cold and hot lasers, there are also variances in how long the laser is applied.
-Specifically, most FDA approved laser treatments are delivered in short, rapid pulses, but there are also long-pulse lasers that are not only approved, but effective.
+Cold and hot lasers have differences, and there are also variances in how long we apply the laser.
+Specifically, most FDA approved laser treatments deliver in short, rapid pulses.
+There are also long-pulse lasers that are approved and effective.

 The latest innovation in laser technology— Q-switched lasers— are able to deliver rapid pulses of light in mere nanoseconds for effective treatment.
 Alternatively, cold-wave lasers utilize two longer wavelengths of laser light to fight off toenail fungus.

-In the past there used to be carbon dioxide lasers, however their use is seldom found in modern medicine as they are quite outdated.
+In the past there used to be carbon dioxide lasers, however we seldom find their use modern medicine as they are quite outdated.

 Long Pulsed Laser

 Another newer addition is the Q-Clear Compact Laser from Light Age, which belongs to the latest class of Q-switched lasers.
 The treatment takes 4-15 minutes and results are visible after only one session.
 Also in this class of lasers is the Lightpod Neo from Aerolase.
 One of the other modern laser techniques is Q-Clear Compact Laser from Light Age.
-This type of laser belongs to a class of lasers known as Q-switched lasers, and the treatment lasts around 4-15 minutes with visible results after only one session of therapy.
-Another type of laser in this class is the Lightpod Neo from Aerolase, and it is used by Dr. Katz in tandem with Pro-Nox, which is a pain-reducing nitrous oxide delivery system
+This type of laser belongs to a class of lasers known as Q-switched lasers.
+The treatment lasts around 4-15 minutes with visible results after only one session of therapy.
+Another type of laser in this class is the Lightpod Neo from Aerolase.
+Dr. K. uses it in tandem with Pro-Nox, which is a pain-reducing nitrous oxide delivery system

-Dr. Katz uses LightPod Neo in combination with Pro-Nox, a pain-reducing nitrous oxide system that ensures patient comfort during the treatment.
-“Usually 5-6 treatments are necessary and are performed every two weeks.” he adds.
+Dr. K uses LightPod Neo in combination with Pro-Nox, a pain-reducing nitrous oxide system that ensures patient comfort during the treatment.
+“Usually 5-6 treatments are necessary and we perform them every two weeks.” he adds.